liquidy/CS-143-Project/README.txt

 =============================================================================================

-To run the simulation, simply run Simulation.py
+To run the simulation, run Simulation.py and follow the instructions presented on your terminal.

 =============================================================================================